awsdocs/amazon-api-gateway-developer-guide/doc_source/how-to-cors.md

-# Enable CORS for an API Gateway Resource<a name="how-to-cors"></a>
+# Enable CORS for an API Gateway REST API Resource<a name="how-to-cors"></a>

-When your API's resources receive requests from a domain other than the API's own domain, you must enable cross\-origin resource sharing \(CORS\) for selected methods on the resource\.
+When your REST API's resources receive requests from a domain other than the API's own domain, you must enable cross\-origin resource sharing \(CORS\) for selected methods on the resource\.
 This amounts to having your API respond to the `OPTIONS` preflight request with at least the following CORS\-required response headers:
 + `Access-Control-Allow-Methods`
 + `Access-Control-Allow-Headers`
 + `Access-Control-Allow-Origin`